toAtulArora/IISER_repo/README.md

 * July 2, Tuesday: Figured how to use plplot, the basics.
 Got it up and running for 3d points and surfaces.
 Figured how to use grids, labels and enabling realtime support.
 Built and merged a minimalistic version of the same to the latticeAnalyser

 * July 1, Monday: Air hockey tables were searched for some toy ones found too.
 Attempted the writing of an algorithm for auto numbering of points in a lattice.
-Figured it was not straight forward to impliment with the usual C++ syntax.
+Figured it was not straight forward to implement with the usual C++ syntax.
 Will instead made provision (partially) for swapping manually.
 Also, plplot, a suitable plotting library was found and installed.

 ** June 9 - 21 : Monsoon School; Physics of Life, NCBS Bengaluru